Makeademic/dream-lab-blog/README.md

 ## Why Use Eleventy and GitHub instead of WordPress?

 Eleventy is a static site generator (SSG) while WordPress is a content management system (CMS).
 While initially building a Wordpress site might seem easier because of its graphical user interface and templates and tutorials, WordPress introduces a lot of vulnerabilities because it dynamically generates content based on user requests and database interactions, while a static site's pages are all pre-generated.
-WordPress also relies on a lot of plugins that constantly require updating, while static sites are lightweight and have fewer dependencies, so they can move around better.
+WordPress also relies on a lot of plugins that constantly require updating, while static sites are lightweight and have fewer dependencies, so they can be moved more easily.

 ## Getting Started